To earn a JD degree, a student must:

 is supported by comprehensive research; and

-otherwise satisfies the supervising professor’s criteria for depth of research, analysis, accuracy and clarity.
+otherwise satisfies the supervising professor’s criteria for depth of research, analysis, accuracy, and clarity.

-During the process of writing the LAWR IV work product, the student must consult with the faculty supervisor, who will review and provide feedback on an outline or other pre-writing product, and a draft of the final work product.
+During the process of writing the LAWR IV work product, the student must consult with the faculty supervisor, who will review and provide feedback on an outline or other pre-writing product and a draft of the final work product.
 In addition, the student must consult with a research faculty member about matters such as topic selection, development of a research plan, and research process unless that requirement is waived by the faculty supervisor because, for example, the faculty supervisor has subject-matter expertise in the area.

-One or more upper level elective courses may be designated to satisfy the LAWR IV requirement in a particular semester.
-Other courses or practice-oriented work product may also qualify if the Sr. Associate Dean for Academic Affairs certifies, before registration, that the rigorous writing experience satisfies the goals and objectives of the LAWR IV requirement.
+Other courses or practice-oriented work products may also qualify if the Sr. Associate Dean for Academic Affairs certifies, before registration, that the rigorous writing experience satisfies the goals and objectives of the LAWR IV requirement.

-To satisfy the Statutory Interpretation and Agency Regulation requirement, a student must take a course designated as satisfying the requirement.
-Such a course must have a course description and learning objectives establishing that the course:
+To satisfy the Statutory Interpretation and Agency Regulation requirement, a student must take a course section designated as satisfying the requirement.
+Such a course section must have a course description and learning objectives establishing that the course:

 a) teaches students to interpret, apply, and advocate using statutes; and